 Additionally, there were lovely relationship dynamics between Henry and his family, as well as Henry and his friends.
 And while this is a tender and honest exploration of identity and sexuality, it’s also a reminder that love—whether romantic or familial—should be open, free, and without judgment or shame.
 I loved how loving, and supportive Henry’s family is, and the excitement surrounding the wedding between Henry’s grandmother and her girlfriend Daisy warmed my heart.
 And readers who like a little messy YA romance will definitely get that in spades — Henry and Len’s interactions are funny, awkward, and sometimes exactly as confrontational as they need to be, leading to a wonderful heart-tugger of a story.

 Though at first, it appears as though this novel is simply a fluffy, lighthearted contemporary, there are several serious themes that run throughout the book: friendship, first love, heartbreak, self-discovery, self-acceptance, horrible parenting, and the importance of family.
 I also enjoyed the low-key themes of art that were at the core of the story.

 All in all, I adored this quirky story that contained all of my favorite things: friends-to-loves, mutual pining, witty banter, a supportive family, and wonderful side characters.
 Recommended!

-A huge thank you to NetGalley and Ballentine books for providing me with a review copy of this novel.
+A huge thank you to Netgalley for providing a review copy of this book.